RAJ-MANE/biz_arena/COMPLETE_BUSINESS_LOGIC.md

 **Peer Ratings (3-10 → 0-1):**
 ```
 For each team t:
-P_avg[t] = average of all peer ratings for team t
+P_avg[t] = average of ALL peer ratings for team t (including auto 6.5 ratings)
 P_norm[t] = (P_avg[t] - 3) / (10 - 3)
 P_norm[t] = (P_avg[t] - 3) / 7

 Clamp to [0,1]:
 P_norm[t] = max(0, min(1, P_norm[t]))

-Special case - Missed ratings:
+Special case - No ratings at all:
-If team received auto-50 scores, those are treated separately
+If team received NO peer ratings (no teams rated them),
-and don't affect P_avg calculation (excluded from average)
+P_norm = 0.5 (neutral fallback for fairness)
 ```

 ---